According to a press release from the Ector County District Attorney’s Office, a 2013 pedestrian hit-and-run case is the subject of a guilty plea.

 On Tuesday, June 16, 2015, the motorist pleaded guilty to second-degree felony failure to stop and render aid.
 He is now fined $4,000 and sentenced to six years in prison.
 It was not immediately known when the convicted motorist will begin to serve the prison sentence.

 As this case illustrates, some hit-and-run motorists face criminal charges.
 However, they and their insurers may also incur costs associated with civil liability claims.
-A victim, or survivors of a victim, may seek compensation in the Texas civil court system for certain losses like unpaid medical expenses, pain and suffering, and lost wages.
+An injured individual may seek compensation in the Texas civil court system for certain losses like unpaid medical expenses, pain and suffering, and lost wages.
 In wrongful death lawsuits, it is also possible to seek compensation for burial expenses and loss of companionship as well.

-Our firm fights hard to protect the legal rights of accident victims and their survivors.
+Our firm fights hard to protect the legal rights of those injured in car accidents and their survivors.
 If you or a loved one suffers injury or loss of life in an accident, it is possible to review the matter with a Odessa car accident lawyer.
 We provide this consultation without cost to you.
 To ask your questions, or to learn more, please contact us.